mavantgarderc/RepositoryScanner/README.md

 # RepositoryScanner

-Account analyzer based on logical lines of code (indexed by GitHub from public & private repos) using the GitHub API, exporting a beautiful SVG card of your top languages.
+Account analyzer based on GitHub's language statistics (byte-based code size from public & private repos) using the GitHub API, exporting a beautiful SVG card of your top languages.

 The card: